gregsaun/BearExxa-V2/doc/design_goals.md

 ### Reliability

 Reliability is a strong goal of this extruder.
 We use a NEMA 17 pancake motor to keep the hobb gears and the extruder cavity as cold as possible during extensive PLA prints in enclosure (door closed).

 After multiple testing with belts and planetary gears we found that a single stage of spur gears is the best compromise.
 It's light, easy to assemble and has a very low part count, which means less parts can fail.

 We use the Bondtech gear shaft and hobb gears, but we replaced the original bearings by larger ones to increase lifespan (and smoothness).

 We use the E3D Revo Micro hotend for its professional support and compliances with worldwide regulations.
 We optimized the hotend airflow for the best heatbreak performance possible, low noise and to avoid grabbing tiny hairs (strings).

 We placed the nozzle fan blower in vertical to maximise the lifespan of its bearings, to not get warmer air when the extruder is close to the bed and, once again, to avoid getting strings in the fan blades.

 Unlike the Original Prusa MK3S extruder, the filament path is in one piece to avoid a potential misalignment during assembly that would affect its smoothness.
+It is also shorter than MK3S extruder.

 Every printed parts and features have been tested carefully.
 When rigidity or brittleness could be affected we made internal reinforcements within the infill to reduce any risks.

-We also ensured that no special adjustments or tools are required during the assembly and maintenance.
+We also make sure that no special adjustments or tools are required during the assembly and maintenance.
 With the final release, we will provide detailed assembly guide, as we always do, to avoid any potential assembly issues.

 ### Weight, rigidity and speed

-Despite a larger motor than what's commonly used these days, a lot of work have been implemented to make the extruder as light as possible, even lighter than some extruders widely used in the community.
-But first it's good to remember that a bed slinger printer doesn't have to carry the weight of the gantry like on a CoreXY machine, which means the mass in motion is lighter than we could first think on the extruder side.
+Despite a larger motor than what's commonly used these days, a lot of work have been implemented to make the extruder as light as possible, even lighter than some extruders widely used in the community!
+The X axis has also been stiffened.

+First it's important to remember that a bed slinger printer doesn't have to carry the weight of the gantry like on a CoreXY machine, which means the mass in motion is lighter than we could first think.
 However, obviously, the bed is heavy and will be the bottleneck.

-On our design, we reduced the weight by using a light and small hotend, using a single stage spur gears instead of heavier planetary gears, we have a very low number of screws, we use small hobb gears, we have carefully selected the hardware, we do not add extra useless feature and we made compact printed parts.
+On our design, we reduced the weight by using a light and small hotend (including the fan), using a single stage spur gears instead of heavier planetary gears, lowering the number of screws, using small hobb gears, carefully selecting the hardware, not adding extra useless features and designing a compact body.

 As you can see we took care of every weight reduction that matters but we didn't stop there.
 The X axis is stiffer thanks to several design details: we use clamps on the Z axis bearings, X motor is closer to the Z axis, the belt tensioner is stiff and we optimized how deep the smooth rods are inserted in the X ends.